 Milk Dud?
 False Advertising Lawsuit Against Makers of Muscle Milk Illustrates Interplay Between Lanham Act, FTC and FDA

 In a lawsuit recently filed in the Southern District of Florida, Global Beverage Enterprises, Inc. (“Global”), the manufacturer of specialty carbonated beverages like Mr. Q. Cumber Sparkling Cucumber Beverage, brought Lanham Act claims against CytoSport, Inc., alleging false advertising of CytoSport’s popular Muscle Milk line of beverages.
-The basis of the claim is that the Muscle Milk beverages contain no milk and, therefore, the product name is false and misleading.
-If the case sounds vaguely familiar, it might be because this is not the first time Muscle Milk products have… More
+The basis of the claim is that the Muscle Milk beverages contain no milk and, therefore, the product name is false and misleading. … More

 Some recent administrative developments may be of interest to copyright and trademark practitioners: